We understand the specialized markets in which you operate and provide tailored solutions to meet your unique business needs.

 Note that machine learning is based on input data which has to be relevant to identify a suspicious transaction.
 When we ‘feed’ a computer with inappropriate data, it learns wrong things which may cause irrelevant fraud score.

 Add to all of this that fraudsters behave differently so it’s almost impossible to predict all their attempts.
-Sometimes it’s not easy to set suspicious behavior apart from genuine customers.
+Sometimes it’s not easy to set suspicious behaviour apart from genuine customers.

 Machine learning is prepared for changes by analyzing and processing new data so the fraud detection models are continuously updated.
 The ability to process large data sets in milliseconds uncovers patterns in granular detail for a specific client.
 It helps you reduce manual work and improve the precision in fraud detection, but it won’t replace you completely.
 Your role is to review flagged payments to make sure if a specific payment is fraudulent or not.